willrowe/laravel-response-cache/README.md

 -------------
 The configuration file may be published to the `config` directory by using the command:

-`php artisan config:publish response-cache`
+`php artisan config:publish wowe/laravel-response-cache`

 *This is recommended since the configuration file that comes with the installation can be overridden by an update.*

 **Available Settings**
 - `enabled` (boolean)
     + Determines whether this package is turned on.
 If set to false, no responses will be cached, no matter the other settings.
-If set to true,caching will function normally.
+If set to true, caching will function normally.
 This is useful if you want to turn caching off in specific environments.
     + Default: true
 - `life` (integer)
     + The number of minutes to cache the route responses.
 Only applies to routes which do not have cache life set in their action.